TAYLOR RAPLEY

 Registered with the New Zealand Psychologists Board.
 Member of the New Zealand Psychological Society, American Psychological Association & Association of Contextual Behavioural Science

-Before stepping into psychology, Taylor spent eight years on the New Zealand Alpine Ski Team, chasing winters and competing against the world’s best.
-Life on the road and in high-pressure environments from a young age brought its fair share of knocks (both literal and emotional), and plenty of learning.
-That experience shaped the resilience she now brings to her work with others—whether they're navigating setbacks, loss, or performance plateaus.
+Before stepping into psychology, Taylor spent eight years on the NZ Alpine Ski Team, chasing winters and competing against the world’s best.
+Life in high-pressure environments from a young age brought its fair share of knocks (both literal and emotional), and plenty of learning.
+That experience shaped the resilience she now brings to her mahi with others —whether they're navigating mental health challenges, setbacks, loss, or performance plateaus.

 She works with a wide range of people— everyday humans, athletes, and those going through tough times.